-Along with the Tomatina Tomato Fight, Las Fallas is one of the two most famous festivals in Valencia (though Tomatina isn't actually in the city itself).
-Most festivals in Spain revolve around a particular event - running in front of bulls or the aforementioned food fight) and Las Fallas is no different - it the construction and burning of the Fallas sculptures that draws people here.
+Along with the Tomatina Tomato Fight, Las Fallas is one of the most famous festivals in Valencia (though Tomatina isn't actually in the city itself).
+Most festivals in Spain revolve around a particular event, for example running in front of bulls or participating in the aforementioned food fight) and Las Fallas is no different.
+It is the construction and burning of the Fallas sculptures that draws people here.
 But, unlike many festivals in Spain, there is so much more to see and do at the Las Fallas Festival.

 01 of 10

 The main reason you'll be at the Las Fallas festival is to witness the burning of the Fallas sculptures on the Thursday night.
 The biggest and most important burning is that of the town hall (ayuntamiento) Falla.

 Before they are burned, the Fallas are on display all over the city for all to see.
 There are dozens to see, but the main ones are the 'Secció Especial' and the town hall Falla.
 From the 'Secció Especial' a winner is chosen a few days before the event, which will be saved in the Fallas museum for all eternity.
 The rest are burned.

 03 of 10